See the Google Group on the Home page for all announcements about any additions to the site. Or join for direct notification

 Location: Separation Buttress on the Southern 12 Apostles range.
 Approached via Lladudno Ravine.

 Be aware that this is a very remote part of the mountain, escape routes are few and far between.
-The terrain is undisturbed and therefore loose and overgrown in many sections; Do not attempt unless very experienced.
+The terrain is undisturbed and therefore loose and overgrown in some sections; Do not attempt unless very experienced.

 Route Description